-Y these four things is the heart defiled the craving for pleasure, the clinging to temporal things, the love of self, the lust for personal continuance; nese four defilements spring all sins and from these four defilements spring all sins and Wash thou thy heart; put away sensual cravings; detach thy mind from the wish for possessions; abandon self-defence and self-importance.
-Thus putting away all cravings, thou wilt attain to satisfaction: detaching thy mind from the love of perishable things, thou wilt acquire wisdom; abandoning the thought of self, thou wilt come to peace.
-He who is pure is free from desire: he does not crave for sensual excitements: he sets no value on perishable things; he is the same in riches and poverty, in success or failure, in victory or defeat, in life or death.
+By these four things is the heart defiled-the craving for pleasure, the clinging to temporal things, the love of self, the lust for personal continuance; from these four defilements spring all sins and sorrows.
+Wash thou thy heart; put away sensual cravings; detach thy mind from the wish for possessions; abandon self-defence and self-importance.
+Thus putting away all cravings, thou wilt attain to satisfaction; detaching thy mind from the love of perishable things, thou wilt acquire wisdom; abandoning the thought of self, thou wilt come to peace.
+He who is pure is free from desire; he does not crave for sensual excitements; he sets no value on perishable things; he is the same in riches and poverty, in success or failure, in victory or defeat, in life or death.
 His happiness remains, his rest is sure.